DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 # Roleplay

-**Calculating**

-- Description: You concentrate and assess the nature of the task at hand to determine how difficult it might be.
-- Mechanic: Major.
-For 1 PP, Describe an action you or an ally wishes to take and how you would assess the situation, spending the PP. Depending on your description, the GM may reveal the exact DR or approximate DR (e.g., > 2) of this action before anyone chooses to take it.
-- XP: 1
-- Prereq Level: 2
-- Prereq Skill: Knowledge > 1 or Investigation > 1
-- Tags: Difficulty Prediction

-**Cunning**

-- Description: You're sharper than the rest when you take your time.
-- Mechanic: Passive.
-Choose one Skill other than your Primary Skill..
-On turns when you only make 1 non-attack action using this Skill, draw with Upper Hand.
-This power may be taken multiple times for additional Skills.
-- XP: 1

 **Focused**

 - Description: There's some domain that completely captivates you.
 When you're invested, you know exactly how to proceed and there's no distracting you.
 You barely see the outside world.
 - Mechanic: Passive.
-Choose one Skill..
+Choose one Skill.
 When engaged in a non-instantaneous task that involves this skill, you draw with the Upper Hand.
 During this time, you also have the Inattentive Vulnerability and are also unable to perceive the world outside this task.
 Draw with the Lower Hand for any Skill check made that is not directly related to your current task.
+- XP: 1

+**Keen Eye**

+- Description: You're especially adept at taking in the world around you.
+- Mechanic: Passive.
+When you make a Detection check to observe the world around you (visual, auditory, etc.), draw with the Upper Hand.
+- XP: 1

+**Cunning**

+- Description: You're sharper than the rest when you take your time.
+- Mechanic: Passive.
+Choose one Skill other than your Primary Skill.
+On turns when you only make 1 non-attack action using this Skill, draw with Upper Hand.
+This power may be taken multiple times for additional Skills.
+- XP: 1

 **Handy**